labforge/openocd/README.md

 Please note that in-line with [OpenOCDs license](./COPYING) this code and information is provided with no warranty.
-Should you modify or run non Labforge code on one of our devices, we cannot guarantee the quality of outcomes.
+Should you modify or run non Labforge code on one of our devices, we cannot guarantee the quality of outcomes, nor dedicate support resources.
+Please [contact us](http://labforge.ca/) for consulting inquires, or bootstrap support for custom platforms based on the AMPA SoM.

 Since voltage domains are configured at the boot-phase of our products, you could cause permanent damage to your device.

 ----